 PPS: Thanks for this wonderful topic Lady Toorima.
 This is the first time I have ever had to recall how I got into games and I quite enjoyed it.

-Former Game Sage for Alliance of Valiant Arms.
+Former Game Sage for Alliance of Valiant Arms and Soldier Front 2.

 Member of the AVA community for 5 years